santi753/IU_From_model_to_production/README.md

 A comprehensive MLOps pipeline for detecting fraud in government aid applications that demonstrates model training, serving, monitoring, and automated retraining using MLflow, FastAPI, Docker, and GitHub Actions.

+**Note: This system uses a credit card fraud detection dataset and implementation as a demonstration/proxy for government aid application fraud detection.
+The MLOps architecture and techniques shown here can be adapted for actual government aid fraud detection systems.**

 ## 🏗️ System Architecture

 This project implements a complete MLOps workflow designed for a government agency supporting people in need with financial and consultancy programs.
-The system automatically detects fraudulent applications to ensure legitimate beneficiaries receive support while preventing misuse of public resources.
+The system demonstrates how to automatically detect fraudulent applications to ensure legitimate beneficiaries receive support while preventing misuse of public resources.

 **Key Components:**
-- **Model Training**: RandomForest classifier with SMOTE balancing and feature engineering for application fraud detection
+- **Model Training**: RandomForest classifier with SMOTE balancing and feature engineering for fraud detection
 - **Model Registry**: MLflow for experiment tracking and model versioning
 - **API Service**: FastAPI-based prediction service with authentication and monitoring
 - **Drift Detection**: Automated data drift monitoring using Population Stability Index (PSI) to adapt to changing political and social conditions